amirmohan/epistatic-net/README.md

 # Quick start
 The EN software is conveniently available at `Epistatic Net (EN).ipynb`.
 The software is simple and self-explanatory.

-The scalable verions of the EN algorithm (EN-S) is available at `Scalable Epistatic Net (EN-S).ipynb`.
+The scalable version of the EN algorithm (EN-S) is available at `Scalable Epistatic Net (EN-S).ipynb`.
 In order to run the code follow these steps:

 1- Run `wht-sampling.ipynb` after setting the values for the number of mutations (n), the anticipated sparsity level (2^m), and number of delays per single bit in SPRIGHT (higher values increase robustness of the algorithm to noise, d={3,5,7} are good default values).
 Generate the uniform sampling patterns of proteins and store them in a folder.
 Currently the default values are `n=13`, `m=4`, and `d=3` for the *E. quadricolor* fluorescent protein.

 2- Set `num_bits = n` and `num_delays_per_bit=d` in the `utils.py file`.

-3- Run `Scalable Epistatic Net (EN-S).ipynb` with the approproate links to the folder of uniform sampling patterns.
-Note that hyperparamters such as the regularization level and ADMM parameter's should be tuned based on the problem using cross validaiton.
+3- Run `Scalable Epistatic Net (EN-S).ipynb` with the appropriate links to the folder of uniform sampling patterns.
+Note that hyperparameters such as the regularization level and ADMM parameter's should be tuned based on the problem using cross validation.